F3dai/f3dai.github.io/_posts/2021-02-20-Security-Monitoring-Pi-AWS-Splunk.md

 - **server.conf** for connection and performance tuning.
 - **deploymentclient.conf** for connecting to a deployment server.

-So let's specify the data forwarding at _$SPLUNKHOME/etc/system/local/outputs.conf_.
+So, let's specify the data forwarding at _$SPLUNKHOME/etc/system/local/outputs.conf_.
 This is mine:

 <pre>[tcpout]
 defaultGroup = default-autolb-group